Matovic/edge-detection-filter/README.md

 # Edge Detection Filter

+Programs outputs, images with edge detection, are located in a new `output` subdirectory based on input images found in the `data` folder.

 ## Installation instructions

 Depending on your system of choice you will need to install the following dependencies: